 - 2,000 hour minimum of practical accounting experience

-- Service in one or more of the following accounting skills: Tax, consulting, financial, advisory, management, attestation.
+- Service in one or more of the following accounting skills: Tax, consulting, financial, advisory, management, attestation, and accounting technology.

 - For experience in academia, candidates must teach at least 24 semester hours of higher education accounting courses.